RESOStandards/reso-certification-utils/utils/restore-utils/README.md

 Where:
 * `-p` must point to the parent folder where the results directories reside
 * `-u` may be any server URL, but there must be an API key for it in the .env file (see sample.env)
-- `-o` is an optional "overwrite" flag that when passed will delete any existing results for a given org and upload new ones

-If the overwrite flag isn't passed, existing records will be preserved and only results that don't exist will be restored.

 **Note**: If the given Data Dictionary results include data from the Lookup Resource, the lookup metadata will be merged with the Data Dictionary metadata when processed.